ArtyuiCraft/Termulation/README.md

 # Termulation
 Termulation is a terminal base retro game launcher it uses fzf for selecting the system and game
 # Install
-download the program and make sure that you have fzf installed
+make sure you have fzf installed

+for windows:
+download the exe

 for linux and mac:
-chmod the file to make it executable and then just run it
+download the python file and then chmod it to make it executable and then just run it
 # config
 the  config file is expected next to the executable. it has to be named config.json
 ## Adding a system